Redesigning Bitcoin's fee market: Acknowledgements

-We thank Alaa Mozalbat, who designed and implemented the simulations code, and Reshef Meir for valuable discussions.
-Ron Lavi was partly supported by a Marie-Curie fellowship ``Advance-AGT'', and by an ARCHES award from the MINERVA foundation.
-Or Sattath is supported by ERC Grant 280157.
-Aviv Zohar is supported by the Israel Science Foundation (grant 616/13) and by a grant from the HUJI Cyber Security Research Center in conjunction with the Israel National Cyber Bureau (grant 039-9230).
+A preliminary extended abstract of this paper appeared in~\cite{lavi19redesigning}.
+We thank Alaa Mozalbat, who designed and implemented the simulation code, and Ittay Eyal and Reshef Meir for valuable discussions.
+R.L.~was partly supported by a Marie-Curie fellowship ``Advance-AGT'', by an ARCHES award from the MINERVA foundation, and by the ISF-NSFC joint research program (grant No.~2560/17).
+O.S.~was supported by ERC Grant 280157, by the Israel Science Foundation (personal grant 682/18 and Quantum Technologies and Science Program grant 2137/19), and by the Cyber Security Research Center at Ben-Gurion University.
+A.Z.~was supported by the Israel Science Foundation (grant 616/13) and by a grant from the HUJI Cyber Security Research Center in conjunction with the Israel National Cyber Bureau (grant 039-9230).